Latin American migration to the United Kingdom: Other population estimates

-Several other estimates of the Latin American population in the UK are available.
-A detailed analysis conducted in May 2011 estimated the population at 186,500, with 113,500 in London.
-This figure includes irregular migrants and second-generation Latin Americans.
+Several additional estimates of the Latin American population in the United Kingdom have been published.
+A detailed analysis conducted in May 2011 estimated the population at 186,500, including 113,500 in London.
+This figure encompasses irregular migrants and second-generation Latin Americans.

 Population distribution

 According to a 2005 report by the Institute for Public Policy Research, based on data from the 2001 Census, the ten census tracts with the largest South American-born populations were all located in London.
-Hyde Park had the highest number of South Americans, followed by Vauxhall North, Kensington, Chelsea, Vauxhall South, Regent's Park, Streatham North, Hammersmith, Streatham South, Hackney South, and Newham.
+Hyde Park recorded the highest number, followed by Vauxhall North, Kensington, Chelsea, Vauxhall South, Regent's Park, Streatham North, Hammersmith, Streatham South, Hackney South, and Newham.

-Outside London, the largest South American populations were recorded in Oxford, Cambridge, central Manchester, central Bristol, central Edinburgh and Milton Keynes.
-More recently, it has been suggested that Liverpool now hosts the largest Latin American population in the UK outside London.
+Outside London, the largest South American-born populations were recorded in Oxford, Cambridge, central Manchester, central Bristol, central Edinburgh, and Milton Keynes.
+More recent commentary has suggested that Liverpool may now host the largest Latin American population in the UK outside London.

-There are also areas, such as the Latin Village in South Tottenham and Elephant and Castle, that feature a concentration of Latin American shops and clubs.
-However, due to gentrification, the community in Elephant and Castle has faced the challenge of being priced out of the area.
+Areas such as the Latin Village in South Tottenham and Elephant and Castle contain concentrations of Latin American shops and clubs.
+However, due to gentrification, the Latin American community in Elephant and Castle has experienced increasing displacement from the area.

 Latin Americans acquiring British citizenship

-The table below shows the number of Latin Americans who acquired citizenship of the United Kingdom between 1997 and 2008; sorted alphabetically.
+The table below presents the number of Latin Americans who acquired British citizenship between 1997 and 2008, listed in alphabetical order.